jaredboynton/ups-governance-demo/README.md

 ## Overview

-**Reference implementation** of an automated API governance and dashboarding system that integrates **Postman Spec Hub**, **Azure DevOps CI/CD**, and **Microsoft Teams notifications**.
+**Reference implementation** of an automated API governance and dashboarding system that integrates **Postman Spec Hub**, **CI/CD pipelines** (Azure DevOps or GitHub Actions), and **Microsoft Teams notifications**.
 Demonstrates transformation of API governance from "3 days of review" to "automatic quality gate in 20 minutes" using real UPS API specifications.
 Spectral rules are default, so scoring accuracy isn't really indicative of actual governance criteria.

 All components tested end-to-end with real data.